 Three years after the incident, police came and put Yates in handcuffs.
 They came with guns and bulletproof vests.
 Yates was convicted of destroying evidence to impede a federal investigation and was sentenced to 30 days in jail.
 He then appealed to the Supreme Court.
 Arguments were heard this past week and a decision will be made by next summer.
 He was charged under the Sarbanes-Oxley Act of 2002.
 Yates argued that the law is only meant to apply to documents and records and that fish do not fall under the act.
 The government argued that the law is intended to be a broad any-obstruction law and that the plain language of the statute would include the fish.
 Yates then argued that a fish is not a tangible object under the statute.
 The Supreme Court Justices will have to determine whether the government went overboard in prosecuting Yates and whether the fish fall under the Sarbanes-Oxley Act.

 If you have been charged with a crime in federal court, contact a criminal justice attorney.
 A criminal justice attorney will be able to defend your rights.
 Max Keller is a criminal justice attorney in Minnesota.
 He is also licensed to practice law in federal court and successfully argued and won several cases in the Minnesota Supreme Court.
-Contact Keller Law Offices for a free consultation.
+Contact Keller Criminal Defense Attorneys for a free consultation.
 Call 952-913-1421 today.